3 Salads Kids Will Love

 Make the salad look appealing

 The first lettuce my younger daughter ate was the Cos or Romaine lettuce, and the reason she ate it was because I tore the leaves in a particular way and presented them to my girls as "angels."
 I'll show you how to do this later in this article.
-The second lettuce my daughter is willing to eat is the Little Gem.
-This is actually a smaller version of Romaine lettuce and is slightly sweeter, but the main reason my daughter was even willing to try it was because of it's name.
+The second lettuce she is willing to eat is the Little Gem.
+This is a smaller version of Romaine lettuce and slightly sweeter, but the main reason my daughter was willing to try it was because of its name.
 Jem is a shortened version of my husband's name: Jeremy.
-Although he is rarely called this by anyone other than his mother, our daughter associated the lettuces with the Dad she adores and so was happy to eat them!
-While not every child has such a conveniently named father, you probably have associations of your own - and if not they can help you to make angels!
+Although only his mother ever called him that, our daughter associated the lettuces with the Dad she adores and so was happy to eat them!
+While not every child has such a conveniently named father, you can probably think of associations for your own children.

 With a little imagination and flexibility it's possible to come up variations on classic salads that are more suitable for children's tastes.
 Some suggestions now follow.